aws-samples/amazon-dynamodb-labs/content/modernizr/index.en.md

 - Infrastructure-as-Code deployment strategies
 - ETL processes for data migration between database systems

-This workshop demonstrates how AI can serve as a force multiplier in complex technical projects while maintaining human oversight for critical architectural decisions.
+This workshop demonstrates how AI can serve as a force multiplier in complex technical projects while maintaining human oversight for important architectural decisions.